|Home | Blog Index | Blog Archives | Christianity & Faith Essays

-Sometimes the best chases of the year come out of nowhere.
+Sometimes the best expeditions of the year come out of nowhere.
 I was sitting at my desk working when the radar revealed some convection popping up just 3 miles to my north.
 I expected it to dissipate, as many such storms do this time of year after sunset.
 However, the radar returns congealed and eventually revealed a nice thunderstorm about 5 miles to my northeast, so I headed out the door.
 The storm was small but spectacular, sending many clear-air bolts far from its updraft.
 Over the course of the next hour, I shot the following images in the Germantown and Bartelso area along Highway 161 under the full moon, of which tonight (July 22) is known as the 'thunder moon'.

 Click on any of these to view in full screen.